-HOUSTON – Legal 500 USA has recognized 19 Bracewell & Giuliani LLP practices and recommended 59 of the firm's attorneys in its 2013 rankings.
+HOUSTON – Legal 500 USA has recognized 17 Bracewell LLP practices and recommended over 50 of the firm's attorneys in its 2013 rankings.
 The firm's capital markets, corporate restructuring, construction, employee benefits and executive compensation, energy, environment, financial services, intellectual property, investment fund formation and management, mergers and acquisitions, project finance, structured finance, tax, technology, and white-collar criminal defense practices were highlighted along with the following attorneys in the categories below.

-Capital Markets: Debt Offerings – Advice to Issuers – William Anderson, Gregory Bopp, John Brantley, Charles Still Jr., and Michael Telle
+Capital Markets: Debt Offerings – Advice to Issuers – William Anderson, Gregory Bopp and Charles Still Jr.

-Capital Markets: Equity Offerings – Advice to Issuers – Gregory Bopp, Gary Orloff, and Michael Telle
+Capital Markets: Equity Offerings – Advice to Issuers – Gregory Bopp

 Bracewell “continues to handle a number of high-profile equity deals, particularly in the energy sector.”
 Michael Telle is noted as being “respected” for his representation of Frac Tech Services in its $1.5 billion initial public offering (IPO).

 Bracewell’s construction practice “represents a range of clients from the construction industry, including owners, architects, contractors, engineers and manufacturers in almost every type of construction and real estate related litigation.

 Domestic Tax: Central– Lance Behnke, Gregory Bopp, and James Reardon